 Most people go from Croatia to Montenegro for a day trip, but we did the opposite.
-We were staying in Kotor and wanted to see Dubrovnik on a quick trip.
+We were staying in Kotor and wanted a quick trip to Dubrovnik.
 This day-long excursion was a splurge, but it’s one we accepted in order to see the historic fortification around the old city.

 Once in Dubrovnik, we immediately bought our return tickets (another $40).
 Then it cost the equivalent of $5 for the two of us to grab a city bus from the station to the old town.

 We only had about 4.5 hours to play tourist.
 The main thing to do in Dubrovnik is to walk the walls around the old city – and so that’s what we did.
-It cost $48 for two people.
+And that cost $48 for two people.

 The Walls of Dubrovnik are considered to be among the greatest fortifications in the Middle Ages.
+We wanted to see them.
 The walls were changed and updated many times throughout history.
 During the breakup of Yugoslavia, Serbia shelled Croatia from the sea and damaged some of the walls.

-We met a former Croatian soldier some months ago on our travels who was stationed in Dubrovnik during the war.
+We met a former Croatian soldier on our travels who was stationed in Dubrovnik during the war.
 He recounted moving through the old town while under fire.
 That’s pretty wild stuff — and it’s happened again and again throughout Balkan history.

 The walls you see today are a darn good representation of what this fortification looked like ages ago.
 Forts, gates, towers, moats – this system was incredibly complex.
 Today, tourists “walk the walls.”

-Another tip – go when there is no cruise ship at port.
+Tip: go when there is no cruise ship at port.
 We passed thousands of tourists, but there would have been thousands more if boats had been docked.

-Just imagine how packed with people these shots would have been if it had been a cruise ship day.
+Tip: resign yourself to accept things cost more in this tourist town.
 Tedly bought a beer on the walls, for a hefty $7.
-A soda down below later for me cost $2.
+A soda off the walls, down in old town, cost me $2.

 After sunset, we had a snack with an amazing view.
 A cheese plate for two with a beer for Tedly cost about $28, including the tip.